po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   ![The message will indicate the number of files changed.](./assets/image-4.png)

-* The remote repo on GitHub should also be updated.
+* The remote repo on GitHub should also be updated to reflect the changes we made.

   ![The remote repository will update with the committed changes](./assets/image-5.png)

-### Create a New Version-Controlled Project Using Git Init
+### Initialize a New Version-Controlled Project

 * Let's initialize a new version-controlled project locally using `git init`.

 * Using `git init` allows us to turn a new or existing project into a Git repository easily.

-* We start by creating a new project directory.
+* We start by creating a new project directory named `git-init-sample`.

 * We use `cd` to navigate to the Desktop directory and `mkdir` to create a new directory called `git-init-sample`.